S1nScripts/s1n_carryandhideintrunk/README.md

 - 🛠 ox_target dependency

 ## 💬 Support
 Encountered a bug 🐞 or have an awesome feature suggestion 🌠?
-Don't hesitate to:
-- Join the S1nScripts community on Discord at [discord.gg/4gtdmjuN3Q](https://discord.gg/4gtdmjuN3Q).
-- Create an issue in the GitHub repository.
+Don't hesitate to create an issue in the repository.

 ## 🎨 Customization
 The script is fully open to modifications.
 Feel free to tweak it to fit your server's unique needs! 🛠